Designing end-to-end flow to democratizing decentralized-finance .

 Tools: Figma, Adobe Illustrator, Blender, Typescript, CSS, Github, Posthog

-Final Product Preview and Launch Video
+Final Product Preview

 My Role